chuyuanliu/heptools/docs/guide/optional/config.rst

 .. warning::

-    When using with :class:`ConfigLoader`, the final deserialized object (after all fragments) is required to be a dictionary.
+    When using with :class:`~heptools.config.ConfigLoader`, the final deserialized object (after all fragments) is required to be a dictionary.

 Built-in flags